OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/single-sign-on.md

 # Single Sign-On

-OutSystems provides single sign-on capabilities by default: after authenticating in one of the applications, the end users can access all other applications without having to provide the credentials.
-Single Sign-On is supported only on modules that are enabled to use cookies.
+By default, OutSystems provides single sign-on capabilities for apps that have cookies enabled.
+After users are authenticated in one application, they can access all other applications without having to log in again.

+**Note**: For Traditional Web Apps, you must log in again once the session times out.
+For more information, see [Troubleshoot SSO sessions for Traditional Web Apps](https://extranetinternalapps-prd.outsystems.net/Documentation_UI_Staging/support/troubleshooting/application_development/troubleshoot_sso_sessions_for_traditional_web_apps/).

 ## Using Single Sign-On